slowernews/wisdom-tldr/README.md

 <!--
 Be careful not to let fear paralyze you either.
 Realize that on the other side of every fear is a stronger, more powerful, and more grounded man.
 Embrace the fear and achieve your dream life.

+> *'It’s not the mountain we conquer but ourselves.' -- Sir Edmund Hillary*

+Break Down Your Fears Until You Figure Out the Truth we stuck in the fear of consequences you will never achieve anything if you allow indecisiveness to lead to inaction.

 -->